mjakeman/Banshee/README.md

 You can now build any of the projects listed under [Status](#status) above.
 Use the dotnet cli where possible to build.
 The solution file has some projects added for easy VS/Rider integration.

 ## External Dependencies
-Banshee depends on `Mono.Addins` and `dbus-sharp`/`dbus-sharp-glib` to build.
-The `Mono.Addins` framework works in some capacity, building for .NET Core (although I haven't tested to see if it *actually* works).
+Banshee depends on `Hyena.Addins` and `dbus-sharp`/`dbus-sharp-glib` to build. `Hyena.Addins` is a port of `Mono.Addins` to .NET Standard 2.1, and works for the most part.
 DBus is completely non-functional, so `DBusConnection.Enabled` is hardcoded to `false`.

 ## TODO
 I am currently working on:
  - Finish Porting `src/Backends/Banshee.GStreamerSharp` (for media playback)
-    - Note there is a hardcoded string dependency of libintl in `Banshee.Core/Banshee.I18n/Catalog.cs`, replace this with the name of your dll or shared library depending on platform.
-This will be resolved when the Catalog is migrated to using NGettext directly.
+    - Audio playback works as intended, but there are a few remaining issues with closures/delegates in gir.core that need to be resolved before it can work properly.
+Video, DVD, CDDA, etc are not yet implemented.
  - Porting `Hyena.Gui` and `Hyena.Widgets` to gir.core
  - Porting `src/Core/Banshee.Widgets`
+ - Porting `src/Core/Banshee.ThickClient`

 ## Backlog
 Things that need to be done at some point:
- - Porting `src/Core/Banshee.ThickClient`
  - Porting `src/Clients/Nereid` (the main GUI)
  - Port `dbus-sharp` to GDBus (provided by gir.core)
  - Get rid of `dbus-sharp-glib`
- - Re-enable DBus support so the indexer can work (needs clarification)
+ - Re-enable DBus support so the indexer can work (needs design)
  - Figure out what to do with `src/Core/Banshee.WebBrowser`
      - Remove entirely
      - Port to Webkit2Gtk (Doesn't run on Windows?)